WebGoat/WebGoat/README.md

 git checkout <<branch_name>>
 # On Linux/Mac:
 ./mvnw clean install

 # On Windows:
 ./mvnw.cmd clean install

+# Using docker or podman, you can than build the container locally
+docker build -f Dockerfile . -t webgoat/webgoat
 ```

 Now we are ready to run the project.
 WebGoat 8.x is using Spring-Boot.